Costa Rica beaches are among Latin America's best. Think about it: when someone says, "Costa Rica," you probably think, "fantastic beaches!" Right?

 Okay, obviously the Nicoya Peninsula

-is not only one of Costa Rica's most beautiful beaches, but one of the most beautiful in the entire world.
+is not only one of the most beautiful Costa Rica beaches, but one of the most beautiful beaches in the entire world.
 Imagine: perfect horseshoe bays bordered by soft white sands, dazzling blue-green waters, and hilltops piled with jungle and streaming waterfalls.
 Dive, snorkel, surf, kayak, hike, or zipline -- but don't forget to relax and enjoy the unforgettable views.

 View our Manuel Antonio Photo Gallery for some great Manuel Antonio pictures.